 At the Salzburg Music Festival, McKinley directed WEST SIDE STORY starring Cecilia Bartoli with Gustavo Dudamel conducting the Simon Bolivar Symphony Orchestra of Venezuela.
 The opening night of WEST SIDE STORY received a standing ovation, which is unheard of for the Salzburg Music Festival.
 McKinley holds the distinction of being asked to be the director of the first musical to be presented by the festival in its almost 100-year history.

 In 2014, McKinley directed a private event for Steve Wynn.
 This brought McKinley back together with Hugh Jackman.
-The event garnered such positive response Mr. Wynn invited McKinley to direct a second project. the multimillion dollar production STEVE WYNN’S SHOWSTOPPERS which opened at the Encore Theater in December 2014 to fantastic reviews.
+The event garnered such a positive response, Mr. Wynn invited McKinley to direct a second project, the multimillion-dollar production STEVE WYNN’S SHOWSTOPPERS which opened at the Encore Theater in December 2014 to fantastic reviews.
 STEVE WYNN’S SHOWSTOPPERS was awarded Best New Show 2014 and Best Musical 2015 in Las Vegas.
 CNN stated it was “one of the best Musical Show Openings in Vegas history.”

-McKinley directed BEN HUR LIVE, an operatic sports spectacular which had its world premiere in September 2009 at the 02 Dome in London, and was also performed in Rome in the summer of 2011.
-It was the largest live production touring Europe with a company of more than 350 performers and 100 animal performers.
+McKinley directed BEN HUR LIVE, an operatic sports spectacular which had its world premiere in September 2009 at the 02 Dome in London and was also performed in Rome in the summer of 2011.
+It was the largest live production touring Europe with a company of more than 350 performers and one hundred animal performers.

 He was nominated for a Barrymore Award as Best Director of the new musical NERDS://A MUSICAL SOFTWARE SATIRE, which played at the Philadelphia Theater Company and garnered seven Barrymore Awards including Best Score and Best Book for a musical.